QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

            ** These tests will fail, because return transactions even when transaction range is not valid

       -  Feature: transaction date test (out of valid date range)

-      -  # These tests will fail, because return transactions even when transaction date range is not valid
-      -  # 2 Examples : 2 Tests Cases are executed

       -  Scenario Outline: Testing of transaction amounts out of valid date range
       -  Given A webpage as "https://george.csas.cz/?login_hint=7777777777"